Detention Basin and Water Quality

-Detention basins are usually located in new residential, commercial and industrial developments, helping control potential flooding.
+Detention basins are usually located in new residential, commercial, and industrial developments, helping control potential flooding.
 Detention basins require regular maintenance in order to ensure proper function.
-Poorly maintained basins lose their ability to control flooding and pollution, allowing sediments, fertilizers and pesticides to enter creeks and streams.
-Homeowners associations and and property owners are responsible for maintaining their detention basins.
+Poorly maintained basins lose their ability to control flooding and pollution, allowing sediments, fertilizers, and pesticides to enter creeks and streams.
+Homeowners associations and property owners are responsible for maintaining their detention basins.

 Detention Basin Types

 - Dry detention basins -- typically dry depressions that temporarily fill with stormwater after a major rain storm.
 Dry detention basins are less effective at removing pollutants because the stormwater passes through quickly.

 - Wet detention basins -- typically have a permanent pool of water and more native wetland plant life.
 These basins are more effective at removing pollutants.

 - Stormwater wetlands -- similar to wet detention basins, but contain more wetland native plants.
 They also provide fish and wildlife habitat.

 Water Quality Best Management Practices